-07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown.
-Careful site selection can seek to offset some of the harm that a new extraction area may cause.
-Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
-08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets The temporary nature of minerals operations allows land to be restored offering enhancements beyond its former state.
-0 0 ++ Minerals operations are unlikely to offer any enhancement in the short and medium terms.
-But, by their temporary nature can offer the opportunity for the restored land to offer greater biodiversity and landscape benefits.
-Creation of habitats recognised in the local biodiversity action plan as important and of insufficient scale in the County.
-09 To protect people and local communities from the effects of minerals development and waste management New extraction sites have the potential to affect the amenity of neighbouring land users.
-0/+ In the long term a temporary mineral site would be exhausted and the land restored removing that development which has the potential for harm.
-But, whether the impact is neutral or positive is dependent on the quality and type of the restoration.
-Use of screening mounds, maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those outside the site.
-10 To promote sustainable economic growth and employment New extraction offers continued employment opportunities for the existing coal site in the County. ++ ++ May not contribute in the long term because of the resource potential in County.
-Cumulative Effect/Conclusion The desire to provide a mix of energy sources including indigenous fuels is being met by this policy.
-Mineral sites potential to have multiple effects through the loss of greenfield land in the countryside, i.e. soil disturbance, hab changed hydrological system and so forth.
-However, the temporary nature of mineral extraction can help to lessen these effects in the long term and offers the prospect of an enhanced landform being created post mineral extraction. soil disturbance, habitat loss, on can help to lessen some of
+07 To protect the significance of heritage assets of New minerals development has the potential to affect heritage assets, in particular those that may be buried Careful site selection can seek to offset some of the harm that a new extraction archaeological, cultural and previously unknown. area may cause.
+Also, and historic value and previously unknown. surveys undertaken in and motoric value advance of development may direct some land to remain undisturbed.
+08 To enhance The temporary nature of minerals 0 0 ++ Minerals operations are Creation of habitats biodiversity, natural operations allows land to be restored unlikely to offer any recognised in the local resources, landscape or offering enhancements beyond its enhancement in the short and biodiversity action plan as the significance of former state. medium terms.
+But, by their important and of insufficient heritage assets temporary nature can offer the opportunity for the scale in the County. restored land to offer greater biodiversity and landscape benefits.
+09 To protect people and 0/+ In the long term a temporary Use of screening mounds, local communities from to affect the amenity of neighbouring mineral site would be maintenance of vehicles, the effects of minerals land users. exhausted and the land wheel washes, dust development and waste management restored removing that development which has the suppression techniques and so forth would all reduce Inanagement potential for harm.
+But, the impact of any whether the impact is neutral operations upon those or positive is dependent on outside the site. the quality and type of the restoration.
+10 To promote sustainable New extraction offers continued ++ ++ May not contribute in the long economic growth and employment opportunities for the term because of the resource Cumanila employment existing coal site in the County. n aludi:-: ا اصطاد - potential in County. alia.
+Minaval sitas afftl Cumuia tive Effect/Conclusion The desire to provide a mix of energy sources including indigenous fuels is being met by this policy.
+Mineral sites offer the potential to have multiple effects through the loss of greenfield land in the countryside, i.e. soil disturbance, habitat loss, changed hydrological system and so forth.
+However, the temporary natur these effects in the long term and offers the prospect of an enhanced landform being created post mineral extraction.